rprieto/freeloader/README.md

 - `request` to create an HTTP request using [unirest](https://github.com/mashape/unirest-nodejs)
 - `emit` to push the request down the pipeline
-- `send` to make the actualy HTTP call
+- `send` to make the actual HTTP call
 - `join` to join 2 streams together

 These keywords are accessible as `require('freeloader').keyword` but you can also use `require('freeloader').global()` which puts all of them in global scope.